viktorteren/Seto/README.md

 **-ALL**: execute the decomposition using an exact algorithm to find all minimal independent sets (not only the minimum required set to satisfy EC)

-**COMPOSE**: perform the composition of FCPNs and create an output file in .aut extension
+**COMPOSE**: perform the composition of SMs and create an output file in .aut extension

 **DOT**: combined with COMPOSE flag creates the output file in .dot extension instead of .aut